MichaelDulin/reading-notes/README.md

 **A little about me**

 Hey there, my name is Michael Dulin.
-I am a United States Navy veteran having spent 5 years as a Hosptial Corpsman.
+I am a United States Navy veteran having spent 5 years as a Hosptital Corpsman.
 Currently enrolled in codefellows, it is my hope that  I can build upon my skillset and secure a career in software development.
 Link to my [Github Portfolio](https://github.com/MichaelDulin)

 ## Growth Mindset